 Real-World Application

-Sample Strongman programs demonstrate how training actually works.
-They show how heavy lifts, event work, conditioning, and recovery fit together in a practical system.
+Sample strongman programs show you how training actually works.
+They show how the heavy lifts, the event work, the conditioning, and the recovery fit together in a practical system.
+They give you a roadmap while still leaving room for flexibility.

 Conclusion